Academically Talented Youth Program (ATYP)

 High school students can make a once in a lifetime trip to washington, D.C. to see government in action through the Close Up program.
 Scholarships available.

-The Explorer Program is a three week, outside-of-school commitment designed to give students the opportunity to observe a professional mentor in the field of their choice.
-Students will visit the job site for three consecutive Wednesday afternoons from 3:30-5:00 pm.
+The Explorer Program is an after school job shadow program offered 4 times per school year.
+Explorers is designed to give students the opportunity to observe a professional mentor in the field of their choice.
+Students may choose one or all Wednesday afternoon sessions, 3:30-5:00 pm.
 The goal of the program is to help students better understand the skills and aptitudes required for success, the academic training needed, and the different working environments available in the field of their choosing.
 Currently, we are accepting applications for students interested in Engineering, Construction, Advanced Manufacturing, Information Technology and Health Sciences.

 Groundhog Shadow Day